-- 79. The first sentence of Article I, Section 27 secures two rights in the people which bind state and local governments: - a.
-The first is a right to clean air, pure water, and to the preservation of the natural, scenic, historic and esthetic values of the environment. - b.
-The second is a limitation on the state's power to act contrary to this right.

-- 80. The Commonwealth has an obligation to refrain from acting in a manner that unduly infringes upon or violates the rights protected in the first sentence of Article I, Section 27, including by legislative enactment or executive action. - 81.
+- 79. The first sentence of Article I, Section 27 secures two rights in the people which bind state and local governments: - a. a right to clean air, pure water, and to the preservation of the natural, scenic, historic and esthetic values of the environment. - b. a limitation on the state's power to act contrary to this right. - 80.
+The Commonwealth has an obligation to refrain from acting in a manner that unduly infringes upon or violates the rights protected in the first sentence of Article I, Section 27, including by legislative enactment or executive action.
+Respondents, as agencies or agents of the Commonwealth, have this obligation as well. - 81.
 The second and third sentences of Article I, Section 27 secure a public trust designed to benefit all of the people and establishes duties, both prohibitory and affirmative, on the Commonwealth.
 Public natural resources are owned in common by the people, including future generations.
-The Commonwealth, as trustee, has a fiduciary duty to "conserve and maintain" public natural resources. - 82.
+The Commonwealth, as trustee, has a fiduciary duty to "conserve and

+- maintain" public natural resources.
+Respondents, as agencies or agents of the Commonwealth, have this obligation as well. - 82.
 Public natural resources include state-owned lands, forests, waterways, and mineral reserves, as well as the air, the atmosphere, surface and ground water, and wild flora and fauna, including fish. - 83.
-As trustee, the Commonwealth has a duty to refrain from permitting or encouraging the degradation, diminution, or depletion of public natural resources, as well as a duty to act affirmatively to protect the environment, via legislative and regulatory action. - 84.
-Defendants, as trustees, have the duty of loyalty to administer the trust solely in the interest of the trust beneficiaries-both present and future generations of citizens.
-Defendants, as trustees, have the duty of prudence to exercise ordinary skill, prudence, and caution in managing the public trust assets.
-Defendants, as trustees, have the duty of impartiality to not favor one beneficiary over another. - 85.
-Present and future generations are equal classes of beneficiaries of the public trust under Article I, Section 27.
+As trustee, the Commonwealth has a duty to refrain from permitting or encouraging the degradation, diminution, or depletion of public natural resources, as well as a duty to act affirmatively to protect the environment, via legislative and regulatory action.
+Respondents, as agencies or agents of the Commonwealth, have these trustee obligations as well. - 84.
+Respondents, as trustees, have the duty of loyalty to administer the trust solely in the interest of the trust beneficiaries.
+Respondents, as trustees, have the duty of prudence to exercise ordinary skill, prudence, and caution in managing the public trust assets.
+Respondents, as trustees, have the duty of impartiality to not favor one beneficiary over another. - 85.
+Present and future generations of Pennsylvania citizens are equal classes of beneficiaries of the public trust under Article I, Section 27.
 Thus, when carrying out its public trustee obligations, the Commonwealth and its representatives must treat present and future generations equally.
 In this way, the cross-generational dimension of Section 27 reinforces the conservation imperative: future generations are among the beneficiaries entitled to equal access and distribution of the resources, thus, the trustee cannot be shortsighted. - 86.
-Each of the named Defendants, as an agent of the Commonwealth, is a trustee of the public natural resources and is obligated to comply with Article I, Section 27 of the Pennsylvania Constitution. - 87.
 Minor children (who cannot vote) and future generations (not yet born) have no political representation in the Commonwealth, but do hold these constitutional rights and may seek, in a court of law, to protect them.